almosr/android-svg-code-render/README.md

 * **-o &lt;outputfile.java&gt;** (optional) - output file path/name (default: "VectorRender_*inputfilename*")
 * **-t &lt;template file&gt;** (optional) - template Java source file which will be used for generating the output (default: built-in template)
 * **-rt &lt;text replacements file&gt;** (optional) - file name for a list of text elements in the SVG file which must be replaced by a Java variable (method parameter) in the output, list consists of lines with text element followed by variable name delimited by equals sign (default: none)
+* **-rc &lt;color replacements file&gt;** (optional) - file name for a list of color elements in the SVG file which must be replaced by a Java variable (method parameter) in the output, list consists of lines with color element (format: #AARRGGBB) followed by variable name delimited by equals sign (default: none)

 ### Output file